Sir Charles Bell

 Recent research has shown that Bell’s palsy occurs when a virus (herpes simplex virus, HSV) gets reactivated in the bone behind the ear (temporal bone.)
 When the nerve gets reactivated and swollen, it ends up causing the nerve to essentially “shut down.”
 This occurs in a very rapid manner and most patients who have Bell’s palsy present have acute onset and immediate facial paralysis.
 Other symptoms of Bell’s palsy may include an aura that precedes it or a sensation that your face movement may be inhibited.

 Patients who have Bell’s palsy should go to the emergency room immediately and get evaluated.
 The typical studies that need to be performed depending on the physician evaluation include laboratory testing for Lyme disease, thyroid function test, HIV and hepatitis.
 A complete neurologic and ear, nose, and throat evaluation needs to be done.
-If there are any questions, an ENT specialist or a facial nerve expert needs to be consulted to make sure that there is no other cause of the facial paralysis other than the Bell’s palsy.
+If there are any questions, an ENT specialist or a facial nerve specialist need to be consulted to make sure that there is no other cause of the facial paralysis other than the Bell’s palsy.
 Occasionally, a tearing test function, computed tomography (CT scan) and magnetic resonance imaging (MRI) exam may need to be done to rule out other causes of facial paralysis.
 An electromyography or electroneurography (ENoG) may need to be performed in patients with severe cases of facial paralysis who are believed to have Bell’s palsy.
 Many physicians and internists do not have significant knowledge about facial paralysis and Bell’s palsy and hence may not perform adequate tests.
-So please make sure that you are evaluated at some point within that first three weeks by a facial never expert or an ear, nose and throat specialist.
+So please make sure that you are evaluated at some point within that first three weeks by a facial never specialist or an ear, nose and throat specialist.

 Please contact the Facial Paralysis Institute on the right hand side of this page if you have any further questions about finding a specialist in your area.

 Examination and tests to be performed:

 - A complete ear, nose and throat evaluation to evaluate if there is an inner ear infection, associated dizziness, evidence of any head and neck tumor or malignancy.

 - A complete neurologic evaluation.